hoangduytran/blender-manual/manual/modeling/meshes/uv/editing.rst

 .. note::

-   The performance of the *Pack Islands* tool is heavily affected by the options selected, and sometimes the options can combine in different ways to produce unexpectedly slower results.
+   The performance of the *Pack Islands* operator is heavily affected by the options selected, and sometimes the options can combine in different ways to produce unexpectedly slower results.

    The fastest results can be obtained by using the "Bounding Box" shape method and the "Add" margin method.